Prep for the journey - Your 2018 festival Guide

 Our camping areas are car-free for everyone's safety - so when you pack, bear in mind you'll need to carry your gear a short distance from the drop-off area to the campsites.
 Some people pack lighter, others pack lotsa wheely suitcases, some see it as a sweet bicep workout.

 After dark, car access to the festival area is further restricted, so get in while the sun's up and set up camp in style.
 Last light is 8.10pm.

 The festival and camp grounds are in real Australian bush.
 Well, we've mown the lawns and put up a lot of bunting, but otherwise - practically Croc Dundee country.
 Come prepared for real-deal camping:

-- Again with the litter, cows usually live on the festival site, so please don't litter their lounge room.
-They are much larger than you and some of them have mean attitudes.
+Again with the litter, cows usually live on the festival site, so please don't litter their lounge room.

 You'll never regret bringing:

 all your usual medications including antihistamines if you get hay fever and an epi-pen if you might need one

 warm socks and maybe thermals for nighttime

 swimmers and a towel for river splashing